imranismail/backpack.ex/README.md

 ```

 ## Includes
+An ActiveSupport inspired way of handling dates and times.
 ### Moment

-An ActiveSupport inspired way of handling dates and times
+I'm well aware that [timex](https://github.com/bitwalker/timex) has some of these functions.
+However, I'm not a fan of [timex](https://github.com/bitwalker/timex) and usually use [calendar](https://github.com/lau/calendar) instead.
+I find it to be more performant when dealing with collections.

+This module works best with [calendar](https://github.com/lau/calendar), infact it uses [calendar](https://github.com/lau/calendar) underneath for some of it's functions like `Moment.strftime/2` to have a uniformed API.

+However you may also keep things simple and stick to just storing date/time in UTC using NaiveDateTime/DateTime/Date.

 ```elixir
 iex(1)> use Backpack, :moment